MinecraftForge/Documentation/docs/networking/simpleimpl.md

 ### Sending to the Server

 There is but one way to send a packet to the server.
 This is because there is only ever *one* server the client can be connected to at once.
 To do so, we must again use that `SimpleChannel` that was defined earlier.
-Simply call `INSTANCE.send(new MyMessage(),PacketDistributor.SERVER.noArg())`.
+Simply call `INSTANCE.send(new MyMessage(), PacketDistributor.SERVER.noArg())`.
 The message will be sent to the handler for its type, if one exists.

 ### Sending to Clients